MEET OUR TEAM

 In her free time, Jillian enjoys running and has completed the Philadelphia and NYC marathons.

-As a Leadership Development professional, she has played a number of key roles all closely linked to leadership development.
+As a Leadership Development professional, she has played a number of key roles.
 She was the Director of Sales Management Training and Development at Connecticut Mutual; Vice President of Branch Management Training and Development for Smith Barney; Director of Corporate Staffing Planning at Travelers; and Vice President of Talent Management for Hartford Insurance Group.

 Peggy is co-author of Leading at The Edge: Leadership Lessons from the Extraordinary Saga of Shackleton’s Antarctic Expedition.
 Her compelling presentation will make the audience feel like they are a part of the crew as the gripping narrative becomes the departure point for an intense and unforgettable experience.
 In addition to this thrilling adventure story, she will explore the ten key strategies for success as the valuable lessons from Shackleton’s ill fated voyage.